The best microphone for podcasting in 2021 in each tech category is:

-After multiple reviews, we easily recommend Shure SM7B as the best dynamic microphone for podcasting.
+After multiple reviews, we easily recommend Shure SM7B (check current price) as the best dynamic microphone for podcasting.
 This is a microphone solving multiple voice quality issues from the beginning.
 Its impressive quality means you won’t need to upgrade in order to catch up to industry audio quality standards as you will be using one of the best available mics.

-The best quality affordable starting condenser microphone is Rode NT1-A – it provides a great value for money.
+The best quality affordable starting condenser microphone is Rode NT1-A (check current price) it provides great value for money.
 On top, it usually can be found set in a set coming with important gadgets.
 To fully use its potential you will need to work on the sound quality of your recording studio.

 There are also a few other recommendations worth attention to addressing specific podcasting needs.
 You will find more details about them and reasons why they are included on the list in the later section of this buyers’ guide.